SCH-INIT/otp-relay/README.md

 ### 6. Deploy the user list

-Place the Excel file in your home directory as:
+Place the Excel file in live app directory as:

 ```bash
  /opt/otp-relay/users.xlsx